1280 Tremont St, Duxbury, MA 02332, USA

 Owned By: Wildlands Trust

-The first grist mill in Duxbury was established here in 1640.
+According to Dorothy Wentworth’s Settlement and Growth of Duxbury 1628-1870, the first grist mill in Duxbury was established here in 1640.
 At the time, the Duck Hill River was known as Stoney Brook.
 In 1746, a textile factory was erected here, and the name of the waterway was changed to Mill Brook.
 The neighborhood, Millbrook, shared its name.
 During the War of 1812, the textile mill manufactured sailcloth for the American Navy.
 Later that century, after the textile mill had become obsolete, the name of the waterway was changed once again, this time to Duck Hill River.
 The name refers to the fact that only ducks used the river at that time.

 In the 1800s, the lands along the Duck Hill River were used as grazing pasture for cows.
 It was a common practice to set up canvas shades for the cows, to help them keep cool in the hot sun.
 Thus this particular hillside became known as Cow Tent Hill.
-It is heavily forested now, but it used to be an open field.
+It is forested now, but it used to be an open field.
 Look for cedar posts and bits of wire fencing — evidence of the property’s agricultural past.

 In the late 1800s, Dr. Hermon C. Bumpus purchased the property.
 It remained in his family until a descendent, Bernice E. Bumpus, bequeathed it to the Wildlands Trust in 1999.

 This land is within the region of the Patuxet Wampanoag tribe, who for centuries have inhabited the area around the Jones River now known as Duxbury, Kingston and Plymouth.